Traceable mixnets: Introduction

+Many works \citep{revocable-anonymity,selectively-traceable-anonymity,backref,amr,traceback,hecate} aim to balance anonymity with accountability by letting users communicate anonymously by default but allowing a trusted third party to revoke the anonymity of users that misbehave by sending illegal, misinformative or offensive messages.
+This is done by tracing the exact senders of the offending messages, in contrast to our generalised set-based and bidirectional notion of traceability.

-Group/ring signatures \citep{groupsign,ringsign} allow a verifier to verify that a message was sent by one of a group of senders, without learning which one.
-This has parallels with our TraceOut query, if we map the group of senders with the set of ciphertexts in the TraceOut query.
-However, it requires active involvement of the senders when the TraceOut query is made and is not well-suited for running varied analytics queries at the backend.
-Similarly, anonymous credentials \citep{anoncred-camenisch} let individuals prove in zero-knowledge that they satisfy some eligibility criteria, which has parallels with our TraceIn queries, but this approach also requires active involvement of the individuals.
+Group/ring signatures \citep{groupsign,ringsign} let a verifier verify that a message was sent by a member of a group, without learning which member.
+This resembles our TraceOut query if we map the group of senders with the subset of input ciphertexts.
+However, these signatures require active involvement of the senders and are not logistically suitable for backend analytics applications.
+Likewise, anonymous credentials \citep{anoncred-camenisch} let individuals prove in ZK that they satisfy some eligibility criteria, resembling our TraceIn queries, but they also require individuals' active involvement in securing their anonymity, whereas this is done by distributed mix-servers in traceable mixnets.